SoIN’s holiday guide for food, drinks and entertainment

 In Jeffersonville, the former general manager of Vinyl, Chris Palmer has teamed up with former beverage director of Portage House and Parlour, Dan Mahoney to bring a different drinking experience to downtown Jeff.
 The atmosphere is like a favorite neighborhood bar with tin ceilings and salvaged wood.

-Located in the old Silica Ceramic Studio at 246 Spring Street, The Alcove’s drink menu features some amusingly named treats such as the Alcove Conference Call, a beverage featuring Rye, Old Grand-Dad and Hennessey.
-The Rashida the Cheetah features Lunazul Reposado tequila with velvet falernum, lime, orange bitters and Central State Pampelmousse beer.
+The Alcove’s drink menu features some amusingly named treats such as the Alcove Conference Call, a beverage featuring Rye, Old Grand-Dad, and Hennessey.
+The Rashida the Cheetah features Lunazul Reposado tequila with velvet falernum, lime, orange bitters, and Central State Pampelmousse beer.
 Sounds fancy, but rest assured from the reviews this is a great place to wind down with friends or family, catch a game and enjoy the flavors of the season.
 Plus, the bar is open late, 5 p.m. - 3 a.m.

 Southern Indiana has no shortage of coffee spots and places with warm drinks if you don’t drink alcohol.